TLDR

 - Integration tests = check sections (strings, percussion).

 - E2E tests = ensure the entire orchestra plays in harmony.
+[STAT: A properly orchestrated E2E testing strategy can cover up to 90% of user workflows.]

-QA teams rely on several frameworks:
+QA teams rely on several frameworks to streamline their E2E testing efforts:

 Explore our Desktop Validation Solutions →

-What Are the Main Benefits of E2E UI Automation?
+The Powerful Benefits of E2E UI Automation

 - Setup Complexity: E2E tests take time to design, requiring robust architecture.